RakshitChaurasia00007/Rakshit-Chaurasia-Intro-to-LangGraph--MAT496/README.md

 After this we will begin with the Lesson 4 of this module 2 which is Trim and Filter Messages ....

+## Lesson Trim and Filter Messages
+Well after watching the lesson on Trim and Filter Messages I learned how to customize and use the different graph state schemas, create our own state reducers, and manage the messages better with reducers, filters, and trimmers.
+These help control how much of the chat history is sent to the model while keeping the message channel consistent for smooth chatbot performance in the LangGraph.

+### What were the changes which were done in the Updated file for Trim and Filter Messages after watching it ?
+So, I have used trim_messages to send only recent messages within a token limit.
+Further I the last AIMessage and new HumanMessage are appended automatically for multi-turn chat.
+FOr tweaking I have also made sure that responses are pretty-printed, and the stateGraph shows the chat node flow in one cell.

+Link for the Updated file is here => https://github.com/RakshitChaurasia00007/Rakshit-Chaurasia-Intro-to-LangGraph--MAT496/blob/main/trim_filter_messages_Updated_.ipynb